Essential Math Concepts for Preschoolers: Counting, Shapes, Patterns, and More

 Create a shape sorting game using cutouts of different shapes.

-Games like Snakes and Ladders or Candy Land are great for practicing counting.
+Games like Snakes and Ladders, Candy Land and Uno are great for practicing counting.

 As your child moves their game piece across the board, they’ll be practicing their counting skills in a fun and engaging way.
 This also introduces them to the concept of taking turns and following rules.